Andrettin/Wyrmsun/readme.txt

 * Units
 - Workers can now build roads, which increase movement speed by 25% (road graphics by Jinn).
 Roads require Masonry.
 - The Surghan Mercenary portraits are now used for Axefighters, Steelclads and Stonelords hired from the Surghan Mercenaries faction.
 Dwarven custom heroes can now be a Surghan Axefighter.
+- Any level 3 organic unit now has access to an inventory.
+- Fixed issue which caused worker inventories to not have a "cancel" button.

 * Upgrades
 - The buttons for upgrades that have already been researched now show up, grayed.